 |To help explore these ideas further I have published an extended version of this post in embedded epub format.
 This means you can read the text within your existing browser (in most cases), or you can download the epub file to read it on an epub reader of your choosing.

-Please note: if you get an error message when trying to open the embedded file try clicking the refresh button on your browser.
-Alternatively you can download the file and read it in an epub reader of your choice.
+Please note: if you get an error message when trying to open the embedded file you may need to disable any active epub plugins in your browser.

 Click below to read the extended version of Dreams of Empire